Las Cruces, New Mexico Therapists

 Effects of Poverty, Substance Abuse, and Other Factors

 New Mexico has seen a dramatic increase in substance abuse, especially prescription drugs.
-The drug overdose rate has risen to more than threefold since 1990.
+The drug overdose rate has risen more than threefold since 1990.

 About 130,000 people report abusing alcohol, but less than 10 percent seek treatment.
 This is often because they lack health care coverage.
 Since 2000, New Mexico has consistently led the nation in alcohol-related deaths.
 This rate is frequently up to twice the national average and rose 52 percent between 1990 and 2015.

 Tobacco usage is also high in New Mexico.
-One of six adults and one out of nine teenagers use tobacco in some form.
+One in six adults and one out of nine teenagers use tobacco in some form.
 Roughly 2,800 residents die each year from tobacco-related diseases.
 This, like drug and alcohol abuse, is significant in forming a picture of a community’s mental health needs.
 Any type of substance addiction is often related to mental illness.
 This is a self-feeding cycle.
 Those who are mentally ill often self-medicate with substances.
 Those who abuse substances often develop mental illnesses as a result.

 The poverty rate in New Mexico is also significant.
 In 2016, it was roughly 14 percent of the population.
 In Las Cruces, the rate is almost 25 percent.
 Those who live in poverty are likely to have mental conditions like anxiety and depression.
 They are also unlikely to seek treatment because they lack money or health insurance.